Early human migrations: Dispersal throughout Africa

 The ancestors of the modern Khoi-San expanded to Southern Africa before 150,000 years ago, possibly as early as before 260,000 years ago, so that by the beginning of the MIS 5 "megadrought", 130,000 years ago, there were two ancestral population clusters in Africa, bearers of mt-DNA haplogroup L0 in southern Africa, ancestral to the Khoi-San, and bearers of haplogroup L1-6 in central/eastern Africa, ancestral to everyone else.
 There was a significant back-migration of bearers of L0 towards eastern Africa between 120 and 75 kya.

 Expansion to Central Africa by the ancestors of the Central African forager populations (African Pygmies) most likely took place before 130,000 years ago, and certainly before 60,000 years ago.
+Wet forest environments were not a major ecological barrier for Homo sapiens as early as around 150,000 years ago.

-The situation in West Africa is difficult to interpret due to a sparsity of fossil evidence.
+The situation in West Africa is difficult to interpret due to a scarcity of fossil evidence.
 Homo sapiens seems to have reached the western Sahelian zone by 130,000 years ago, while tropical West African sites associated with H. sapiens are known only from after 130,000 years ago.
 Unlike elsewhere in Africa, archaic Middle Stone Age sites appear to persist until very late, down to the Holocene boundary (12,000 years ago), pointing to the possibility of late survival of archaic humans, and late hybridization with H. sapiens in West Africa.